Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-10-toggle-active-status-of-area.md

 1. Click the active switch button of an area (select world/dungeon by static name)
 2. The switch button inverted the `active` state.
-3. Depends on the status before:
+3. Depending on the previous state:
-    - In case the area was not active before, a green toast message appears which contains the area was activated
+    - If the area was previously not active, a success message appears
-    - In case the area was active before, a red toast message appears which contains the area was deactivated
+    - If the area was previously active, a warning message appears

 ## Alternative procedures